|Front Office Biographies|

 Senior Advisor to the President & CEO

-One of the most popular figures in D-backs history because of the way he interacted with fans and his game-winning single in Game 7 of the 2001 World Series to give the organization its first World Championship, Luis Gonzalez is in his seventh full season in the front office and first as Senior Advisor to the President & CEO with the D-backs.
+One of the most popular figures in D-backs history because of the way he interacted with fans and his game-winning single in Game 7 of the 2001 World Series to give the organization its first World Championship, Luis Gonzalez is in his eighth full season in the front office and second as Senior Advisor to the President & CEO with the D-backs.
 Gonzalez rejoined the organization in August 2009 after officially retiring as a player following his 19-year Major League career.

 In his role, Gonzalez assists D-backs President & CEO Derrick Hall and other departments throughout the baseball and business side of the organization.
 He also continues to make an impact in the community with the Arizona Diamondbacks Foundation, interacts with season ticket holders at special events, meets with corporate partners, fills in on the D-backs' radio and television broadcasts and spends time with Minor and Major League players throughout the organization.
 Gonzalez also interacts with children at the team's D-backs Baseball Academy camps and participates in the annual week-long Fantasy Camp.